York13Pud/swift-100-days-of-swiftui/project-03-views-and-modifiers/README.md

 ```

 This code will start with a red padded box for the "Hello, world!" text and then add another padded blue box around, then green and lastly yellow.

+## WTF Does SwiftUI Use “some View” For Its View Type?

+TL:DR: `some View` allows the View to return any type (`some`) that conforms to the `View` protocol.
+These are opaque return types.

+SwiftUI relies very heavily on a Swift power feature called “opaque return types”, which you can see in action every time you write `some View`.
+This means “one object that conforms to the `View` protocol, but we don’t want to say what.”

+Returning some View means even though we don’t know what view type is going back, the compiler does.
+That might sound small, but it has important implications.

+Side Note: The reason we can only have 10 elements at a time is because SwiftUI wraps them in a method called `TupleView`, which is hard coded to allow only 10 `buildBlocks`.

+## Conditional Modifiers